Estimate Time7 min

 Types of stock

-Public stock is probably what you have in mind when you think about stocks.
-It's the kind of stock you can easily buy through brokerages and investment apps, and its price movements could be covered in the news.
+Publicly traded stock is probably what you have in mind when you think about stocks.
+It's the kind of stock typically purchased through brokerages and investment apps, and its price movements may be reported in the news.

-A stock is "public" when its company lists it on major exchanges, like the New York Stock Exchange (NYSE) or Nasdaq.
+A stock is "public" when its company lists it on a major exchange, like the New York Stock Exchange (NYSE) or Nasdaq.
 This enables everyday investors to buy and sell it, but it also opens companies up to more regulation.
-If companies are accessible to everyday investors, the Securities and Exchange Commission (SEC) requires that they disclose certain aspects of their finances to help investors make informed decisions.
+If companies are accessible to everyday investors, the Securities and Exchange Commission (SEC) requires that the companies disclose certain aspects of their finances to help investors make informed decisions.

-Private companies can go public through processes like initial public offerings (IPOs), direct listings, or special purpose acquisition companies (SPACs).
+Private companies can go public through processes like initial public offerings (IPOs) and direct listings, or if they are acquired by special purpose acquisition companies (SPACs).

 Fidelity Smart Money